 The Mimas A7 FPGA Development Board features a high-speed USB 2.0 interface.
-So, Mimas A7 can be configured using its onboard USB interface and the Tenagra application.
-The Tenagra application has the XVC server feature.
+So, Mimas A7 can be configured using its on-board USB interface using the Numato Lab’s Tenagra application.
+This Tenagra application has the XVC server feature.
 So programming Mimas A7 through the XVC server is possible using the Tenagra application.
 In this article, we will show you step by step how to program the Mimas A7 board through the XVC server in Tenagra without the need for a separate external JTAG programmer.

 Before we jump into the tutorial, as a preamble, to really understand the value of this tutorial let’s clarify and provide some details about the Tenagra application and the XVC server.